cxli233/FriendsDontLetFriends/README.md

 # 4. Friends Don't Let Friends Make Bar Plot Meadow

-We talked about no bar charts for means separation, but this is a different issue.
+We talked about no bar charts for mean separation, but this is a different issue.
 It has to do with presenting results of a multi-factorial experiment.
 Bar plot meadows are very common in scientific publications and unfortunately also *ineffective* in communicating the results.